 FREQUENTLY ASKED QUESTIONS

-- While some employment opportunities are more in-demand depending on local resources, HVACR technician work is in demand throughout the U.S. Anywhere that has heating, ventilation, air conditioning and refrigeration relies on HVACR technicians.
+- While some employment opportunities are more available than others depending on local demand, HVACR technician work is needed throughout the U.S. Anywhere that has heating, ventilation, air conditioning and refrigeration relies on HVACR technicians.

 - HVACR career satisfaction depends on your career goals.
 You have the potential to advance an HVACR career depending on the opportunities in your geographic location, the positions your employer offers and the education and certifications you obtain.